 FASD stands for fetal alcohol spectrum disorders.
 FASD is a term that describes the range of effects that can occur when a fetus is prenatally exposed to alcohol.
 These effects can include physical, mental, behavioral, and/or learning disabilities.

 Is there a cure for FASD?

 FASD cannot be cured.
-The brain injury caused by prenatal alcohol exposure cannot be undone.
-However, research suggests that early intervention and treatment can improve a child’s development.
+The effects of prenatal alcohol exposure will last a lifetime.
+However, research suggests that early intervention and treatment can improve a child’s development.10

 Is FASD hereditary?

 No, FASD is not genetic or hereditary.
 FASD cannot be “passed down” from parents to their child.
 The only way for a person with an FASD to have a child with an FASD is for that person to drink alcohol during pregnancy.
 If a person does not drink alcohol during their pregnancy, their child will not be born with an FASD.